 Older people sometimes decide to pay for the construction of a granny flat or self-contained unit on a child’s property.
+Issues to consider include:

 • Local councils have different requirements in relation to these types of structures.
 The financial implications of the construction of a granny flat can differ considerably depending upon the legality of the structure and permit type.
 For example, a construction that does not have a permit may have to be pulled down or removed before the house can be sold.

-• If the council only allows the construction of a “dependant person’s unit”, the unit cannot be used for other purposes (e.g. as rental accommodation).
+• If the council only allows the construction of a “dependent person’s unit”, the unit cannot be used for other purposes (e.g. as rental accommodation).
 As such, its value may be considerably less than what it actually costs to build it.
 These types of issues should be thoroughly researched prior to commencing building.

 • If the relationship sours, or the older person needs to move into a facility with a higher level of care, they are unlikely to recover the money the unit cost to build.
 These units are hard to sell as the removal costs are significant, making the purchase of a second-hand unit an unattractive proposition to potential buyers.